shesharpnl/knowledge-hub/CONTRIBUTING.md

 - [Our members' articles about open source on our website](https://www.shesharp.co/hacktoberfest)
 - [Git and GitHub learning resources](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
 - [Git Guide](https://github.com/git-guides)

+## Working With Issues

+If you find an issue you would like to work on, comment on it, and a maintainer will respond and assign it to you.
+Only work on changes and create a PR if it's assigned to you.

+We only accept PRs from contributors who get assigned to the issues.

 ## Getting Started